Every Executive Director eventually faces this moment:

 If you:

 You not only decrease stress, you also increase your competitiveness.
-This strengthens your renewal and growth potential.

 Healthy nonprofits grow their grants revenue by 5%–20% per year, depending on size and stage.